Lasting Legacy of Jackie Robinson: A Look at the Influence on History

 2007: Players Wear Number 42 on Jackie Robinson Day

-In 2007, for the 60th anniversary of Robinson's major league debut, MLB invited players to wear the number 42 on Jackie Robinson Day.
-The gesture was originally the idea of outfielder Ken Griffey Jr.
+In 2007, for the 60th anniversary of Jackie Robinson's major league debut, MLB invited players to wear the number 42 on Jackie Robinson Day.
+Over 200 players participated, including entire rosters of multiple teams.

 On April 15, 2008, Rachel Robinson announced that the Jackie Robinson Foundation would open a museum devoted to Jackie in Lower Manhattan in 2010.

-June 25, 2008: New Plaque Installed at Baseball Hall of Fame
+June 25, 2008: New Plaque for Robinson at Baseball Hall of Fame

-On June 25, 2008, MLB installed a new plaque for Jackie Robinson at the Baseball Hall of Fame commemorating his off-the-field impact on the game as well as his playing statistics.
+On June 25, 2008, MLB installed a new plaque for Jackie Robinson at the Baseball Hall of Fame commemorating his off-the-field impact.

-On April 16, 2009, the Jackie Robinson Rotunda, the main entrance to Citi Field, the new ballpark for the New York Mets, was dedicated.
+On April 16, 2009, the Jackie Robinson Rotunda was dedicated at the opening of Citi Field, the new ballpark for the New York Mets.

-2009: MLB Uniformed Personnel Wear Number 42 on Jackie Robinson Day
+2009: All Uniformed Personnel Wear Number 42 on Jackie Robinson Day

-In 2009, all of MLB's uniformed personnel (including players) wore number 42 on April 15; this tradition has continued every year since on that date.
+In 2009, all of MLB's uniformed personnel (including players) wore number 42 on April 15, a tradition that has continued every year since.

-In 2010, the Jackie Robinson Foundation planned to open a museum devoted to Jackie in Lower Manhattan.
+In 2010, the Jackie Robinson Foundation was scheduled to open a museum devoted to Jackie in Lower Manhattan, as announced by Rachel Robinson.

-In 2011, the U.S. placed a plaque at Jackie Robinson's Montreal home to honor the ending of segregation in baseball, marking his 1946 season with the Montreal Royals.
+In 2011, the U.S. placed a plaque at Jackie Robinson's Montreal home to honor the ending of segregation in baseball.

 April 14, 2013: New Mural Unveiled at Jackie Robinson Stadium